 - 1. OECD Guidance Step One: "Establish strong company management systems" - a.
 The Company has staff under the General Counsel and staff that reports to senior leadership in its applicable business units charged with managing our 3TG compliance program.
 Personnel involved with our 3TG compliance program have been educated on various aspects of the Conflict Minerals Rule, the OECD Guidance and our compliance plan, as determined to be relevant to their job function.
 The Company also utilizes specialist outside counsel to assist it with its 3TG compliance program. - b.
-The Company uses the Conflict Minerals Reporting Template ("CMRT") developed by the Responsible Minerals Initiative (the "RMI") to obtain information from in-scope Suppliers and identify smelters and refiners in Bahnson's supply chain. - c.
+The Company uses the Conflict Minerals Reporting Template ("CMRT") developed by the Responsible Minerals Initiative (the "RMI") to obtain information from in-scope Suppliers and identify smelters and refiners in our supply chain. - c.
 The Company maintains business records relating to 3TG due diligence processes, findings and resulting decisions for at least five years.
 The Company generally maintains its records relating to 3TG due diligence processes, findings and resulting decisions in electronic format. - d.
 To report violations of our Vendor Code of Conduct, including the Conflict Minerals Policy, employees and other interested parties can contact our General Counsel's Office or our Ethics Hotline at (888) 711-3648. - 2.
 OECD Guidance Step Two: "Identify and assess risk in the supply chain" - a.
-We request that applicable Bahnson Suppliers complete the CMRT.
-For 2021, we sent requests to 59 Suppliers to provide us with a completed CMRT. - b.
+We request that applicable Suppliers complete the CMRT.
+For 2023, we sent requests to 94 Suppliers to provide us with a completed CMRT - b.
 The Company follows up with Suppliers that do not respond to the request within the specified time frame.
 The information is requested from each Supplier multiple times to the extent the Supplier continues to be non-responsive.
 After multiple requests, if a response is not received from a Supplier, the request is appropriately escalated.
 Telephone calls and / or emails are used as a means of follow up.
-For 2021, 88% percent of the Suppliers responded to the request for information. - c.
+For 2023, approximately 59% percent of the Suppliers responded to the request for information. - c.
 The Company reviews the responses received from Suppliers for plausibility, consistency and gaps.
 It follows up by email or phone with Suppliers as determined to be appropriate. - d.
-Smelter and refiner information provided by Suppliers is reviewed against the Smelter Look-up list tab of the CMRT.
-To the extent that a smelter or refiner identified by a Supplier is not on this list, we take additional steps to attempt to determine whether the listed entity is a smelter or refiner. - e.
-Identified smelters and refiners are reviewed against the list of "Conformant" (as later defined herein) smelters and refiners published in connection with the RMI's Responsible Minerals Assurance Process ("RMAP"). - f.
+Smelter and refiner information provided by Suppliers is reviewed against the Smelter Look-up list tab of the CMRT. - e.
+Identified smelters and refiners are reviewed against the list of "Conformant" (as later defined herein) smelters and refiners published in connection with the RMI's Responsible Minerals Assurance Process ("RMAP").
+"Conformant" means that a smelter or refiner has successfully completed an assessment against the applicable RMAP standard or an equivalent cross-recognized assessment. - f.
 If a smelter or refiner identified by a Supplier in a product level declaration is not listed as Conformant, we consult publicly available information to attempt to determine whether that smelter or refiner obtained 3TG from sources that directly or indirectly financed or benefitted armed groups in the Covered Countries. - g.
 Based on the information furnished by our Suppliers and other information known to us, we assess the risks of adverse impacts.